 To thicken ganache enough to use it as chocolate ganache icing, place it into a refrigerator to chill and set more quickly.
 Or, simply leave it to sit at room temperature for an hour or so.

 Either way, stir it every 10 minutes or so, until it thickens to the consistency that you want it to be.
 After it cools completely, the ganache should be thick and almost solid on the top, but soft in the center.

 At that point, you will use an electric hand mixer or stand mixer with a whip attachment to beat air into the chocolate ganache.

 It may take up to 10 minutes before you see the mixture changing, but then it will become light and fluffy chocolate ganache frosting!

 Now that you know how to make chocolate ganache without heavy cream, it’s time to whip up a batch!

 How to Make Chocolate Ganache without Heavy Cream

-- Pour hot milk into the bowl of chocolate and allow it to sit for 5 minutes, then stir until the chocolate has completely melted and the mixture is shiny and smooth.
+- Pour the hot milk into the bowl of chocolate and allow it to sit for 5 minutes, then stir until the chocolate has completely melted and the mixture is glossy and smooth.

 - Use as is for a simple dessert topping over cake, ice cream, or cookies.
-Ganache will thicken and set up in 30-45 minutes at room temperature, but it will set up much faster if refrigerated.
+For a thicker chocolate ganache, allow it to set room temperature for about an hour, stirring every 10 minutes.
+It will set up more quickly if it is refrigerated.